 If we look at the history of microphone popularity, we'll see that ribbon microphones fell out of favour in the era of analog tape recording, and condensers took over.

 This is because the “natural” high-end roll-off of the ribbon microphones would compound with the high-end roll-off of tape.
 As a result, the ribbon mics sounded very muffled and dull.

-Condenser microphones, on the other hand, were very bright and helped to offset the analog equipment and tape’s naturally diminished high-end.
+On the other hand, Condenser microphones were very bright and helped to offset the analog equipment and tape's naturally diminished high-end.

 On the contrary, condenser microphones are criticized for sounding overly bright and even harsh on digital recordings due to their seemingly great high-end frequency response.